About Collective Purchasing

 Highway Products and Services

-Approximately 22 different, multi-faceted products and services are offered to participants on a fiscal year basis.
-There is an annual fee charged to participate in any number of the highway products and services which is billed quarterly.
-Surveys are sent to potential participants in March; returned surveys are collated with quantities required for all items to be bid; bids are issued and mailed to vendors for each different bid; bid openings are held in public meetings; bids are reviewed for errors, proper documents, etc.; bid results are prepared and sent to participants with recommendation for awards; participants respond by providing their award decisions for service bids, and contracts are drawn up for vendor and participants’ electronic signatures and execution.
-FRCOG awards the supply bids on behalf of participants; contracts are drawn up and awards are made on behalf of the participants; contract management and troubleshooting are done on an as-needed basis.
+Approximately 22 different, multi-faceted Highway products and services are offered to participants on a fiscal year basis.
+There is an annual fee charged to participate in any number of the highway products and services which is billed annually.
+Surveys are sent to potential participants in February; returned surveys are collated with quantities required for all items to be bid; bids are issued and mailed to vendors for each different bid; bid openings are held in public meetings; bids are reviewed for errors, proper documents, etc.; bid results are prepared and sent to participants with recommendation for awards; participants respond by providing their award decisions for service bids, and contracts are drawn up for vendor and participants’ electronic signatures and execution.
+FRCOG awards the supply bids on behalf of participants; contracts are drawn up and awards are made.
+Contract management, troubleshooting, and program assistance are provided on an as-needed basis.

-The FRCOG offers the opportunity to any Massachusetts Municipality, School, or Non-Profit Agency to participate in one, two or all three of the fuel bids: #2 Fuel, Diesel Fuel, and 2 grades of Gasoline.
-Bidding is done in the Spring with contracts in place for July 1st of each year.
+The FRCOG offers the opportunity to any Massachusetts Municipality, School, or Non-Profit Agency to participate in one, two or all three of the fuel bids: #2 Heating Fuel, Diesel Fuel, and 2 grades of Gasoline.
+Bidding is conducted in the Spring, with contracts in place for July 1st of each year.
 Contracts are currently offered as Fixed Price or, Mark-Up over Rack Price to meet each participant’s needs.
 The fee to participate in the program is $150 per fuel for FRCOG member communities and Schools and Non-Profit agencies within those communities. $170 per fuel is charged to non-member communities or agencies outside Franklin County.
 Participation in the bid does not commit any participant to contract for fuel through the FRCOG, but is an inexpensive, valuable way to explore bulk purchase pricing in a volatile market.
 FRCOG administers and troubleshoots the fuel contracts for all participants throughout the year.

 Dog Licenses and Dog Tags